CodeClaper/tinydb/README.md

 ## Introduction

-TinyDb (can also be called tinydb as well) is a light, statble and effecive object-oriented relational database engine.
+TinyDb (can also be called tinydb as well) is a light, statble and effecive object-oriented relational server-side database engine.
 TinyDb is intended to design and store more intuitive data model.
 When you use object-oriented language to build program like java, python etc,  the object  data structure in the code and the table structure in the TinyDb database have direct one-to-one mapping relationship.
 By TinyDb, you can easily save the data in memory to disk without unnecessary data structure conversion as well as reading data from disk.

 ## Requirements